|Variants||Based on P-15 Termit (Russian); CSS-C-2 Silkworm (Chinese)|

 Destroyers: Kildin-class, Kashin-class;

 The KN-01 is a North Korean anti-ship cruise missile that is an extended-range variant of the Soviet P-15 Termit (SS-N-1 Styx), and China’s CSS-C-2 Silkworm.
+North Korea received these missiles from both the Soviets and Chinese on several occasions from 1967 to 1991, with Russia delivering the final order following the fall of the Soviet Union in 1991.
 The missile’s design was exported from the Soviet Union to China, from where it is believed the North Koreans attained it.
 Since 1993, North Korea has continued to work on the KN-01 to extend its range, and possibly arm it with a nuclear warhead.
 North Korea’s testing of the KN-01 frequently worry neighboring countries – Japan and South Korea – as often the missiles will fall into the sea close to either countries territory.